Risks and causes of ovarian cancer

-Most ovarian cancers are due to gene changes that develop during a woman’s life and are not inherited.
-But between 5 and 15 out of 100 ovarian cancers (5 to 15%) are caused by an inherited faulty gene.
-Faulty inherited genes that increase the risk of ovarian cancer include BRCA1 and BRCA2.
-These genes also increase the risk of breast cancer.
+Between 5 and 15 out of 100 ovarian cancers (5 to 15%) are caused by an inherited faulty gene.
+Inherited genes that increase the risk of ovarian cancer include faulty versions of BRCA1 and BRCA2.
+Faults in these genes also increase the risk of breast cancer.

 If you are worried about your family history of ovarian cancer, speak to your GP.
-They can tell you whether you need a referral to a genetics service.
+They can tell you whether you might benefit from a referral to a genetics service.

 Using hormone replacement therapy (HRT)